Skip to main content

 Child Care Resources

 As a parent, finding the right childcare fit for your family can be one of the most important and challenging tasks that you may face.
-Northwestern offers programs, services, and consultation through the Wellbeing team to support you in your search.
+Northwestern offers programs, services, and consultation to support you in your search.

 Northwestern employees receive benefits, such as discounts or dedicated spaces, at these daycare centers, preschools and elementary schools.